nizarsd/noc_psn/README.txt

 This tool is developed at the University of Newcastle (UK) by the following team:

-- Nizar Dahir, PhD (Currently at the University of York)
+- Nizar Dahir, PhD
+  (Currently at the University of York)
-  Email: nizar.darhii@york.ac.uk
+  Email: nizar.darhir@york.ac.uk

-- Terrence Mak, PhD Currently at the University of Southampton)
+- Terrence Mak, PhD
+  (Currently at the University of Southampton)
   Email: tmak@ecs.soton.ac.uk

 - Fei Xia, PhD